James FitzGerald (New Zealand politician): Later life

 In 1867, FitzGerald retired from politics completely.
-He was subsequently moved to Wellington and was appointed comptroller of the public account, supervising all government expenditures.
+He subsequently moved to Wellington and was appointed comptroller of the public account, supervising all government expenditures.
 Later, he also acted as Auditor-General.
 He retained these positions until his death.
 He was also seriously involved in the establishment of the Public Service Association, a union for all government employees.

 FitzGerald was also active in the cultural life of the capital.
 He was known as a painter (mostly watercolours), public speaker, and debater, and also wrote poetry and drama.

 FitzGerald died in Wellington on 2 August 1896, aged 78.
 He was buried in the Bolton Street Cemetery.
 Two of his children who both died in 1880 share the grave, as well as a female relative who died in 1886.
 His wife died on 8 July 1900 and is also buried in this plot.
 The grave is stop number 26 of the lower Bolton Memorial Trail.